 - The Shibboleth OIDC metadata is available at: https://shibboleth.umich.edu/.well-known/openid-configuration

-- You will need to install mod_auth_openidc or another OIDC Relying Party (RP) on Linux and Apache to use OIDC.
+- Install mod_auth_openidc or another OIDC Relying Party (RP) on Linux, Apache, and IIS to use OIDC.
+Some applications may have the ability to have OIDC integrated directly into them.
 This can be done with your Operating system's package manager (for example, yum, apt-get, ports, and so on).
 The mod_auth_openidc RP is a direct replacement for mod_cosign.

 - The name of your service